 The Barry track 40 is a 40 mile ultramarathon held on the running track at the Jenner Park Stadium, Barry.
 Though it may be pancake flat (despite being in Barry, a monumentally hilly town), its reputation as a tough test of endurance is richly deserved.

 The Barry 40 is always oversubscribed, and yet the same people keep coming back.
 161 laps (almost) of the running track demands a certain type of competitor and is not for the faint hearted!
 Equally, the demands on marshals and lap counters is also great, so we would be very grateful if each entrant could bring a friend to perform this function.
 The time limit of 6 hours requires sub nine-minute miling (sub 4hr marathon pace).

-The 28th Annual Barry 40 Mile Track Race (incorporating the 25th Welsh Ultradistance Championships) will be held at Jenner Park, Barry in February 2014.
-(Subject to confirmation)
+The 30th Annual Barry 40 Mile Track Race (incorporating the 27th Welsh Ultradistance Championships) will be held at Jenner Park, Barry on Sunday 20th March 2016.

 Photos from the 2011 event can be found by clicking here, many thanks to Rachael Elliott for providing the photos and congratulations to her partner Mark Shepherd for competing.